-If you are a fan of K-dramas, you may recognise the Garden of Morning Calm from some of your favourite shows.
+If you are a fan of K-dramas, you may recognize the Garden of Morning Calm from some of your favorite shows.
 It acted as a setting for numerous TV programs, including the beloved Moonlight Drawn by Clouds.

 Part of the fun of visiting the Garden of Morning Calm is to follow the winding footpaths and see what you discover.
 There is a small information booth next to Cheongpyeong station where you can pick up site maps in a variety of languages (including English), along with information booklets.